Climate Policy

 • key developments in the international political response to climate change, including key years, meetings, organizations, and agreements

-• the main concepts and scholarly debates related to major existing climate policies, specifically the Kyoto Protocol, the Paris Agreement, the European Union's Emissions Trading Scheme, and the US Inflation Reduction Act
+• the main concepts and scholarly debates related to major existing climate policies, specifically the Kyoto Protocol, the Paris Agreement, and the European Union's Emissions Trading Scheme

 • how and why climate policies differ across major emitting countries, including domestic opportunities and constraints